ibm-cloud-docs/text-to-speech/SSML-transformation.md

     <td>
       The case-sensitive name of one of the built-in vocal-tract
       transformations: <code>Sunrise</code> or <code>Breeze</code>.
-      The names are symbolic; experiment with the timbres to learn how they impact voice transformation.
+      The names are symbolic.
+Experiment with the timbres to learn how they impact voice transformation.
 The attribute contributes to changing perceived speaker identity.
     </td>